MicrosoftDocs/cloud-adoption-framework/docs/strategy/responsible-ai.md

 - **Error analysis**: View and understand how errors are distributed in your dataset.

-- **Model interpretability**: Understand your model's predictions and how individual and overall predictions are made.
+- **Model interpretability**: Understand your model's predictions and how your model makes individual and overall predictions.

 - **Counterfactual what-if analysis**: Observe how changes in features can affect your model predictions.

 - **Causal analysis**: Use historical data to view the causal effects of treatment features on real-world outcomes.

-### Guidelines to develop AI responsibly
+### Develop AI responsibly

 |Resource|Description|
 |--------|-----------|